csswizardry/csswizardry.github.com/_posts/2014-06-23-vim-for-people-who-think-things-like-vim-are-weird-and-hard.md

 I’ve been quite an avid and exclusive user of [Vim](http://www.vim.org/) for a couple of years now, and in that time I’ve seen quite a lot of misinformation and misguided vitriol (for want of a better word) for what is by _far_ the best text editor I have ever used.
-This post isn’t here to teach you how to use Vim;
-it exists to teach you _why_ to use Vim.

 This post aims to cover how Vim is: